LazaUK/Neuro-RelaxedBrain/README.md

 ![Step2a](/images/Step2a.png)

-## Step 3 - Visualise content in PowerBI dashboard
+## Step 3 - Visualise real-time EEG readings in Dash

 Finally, you can visualise your Energy Metering data in PowerBI.
 Below is an example of a PowerBI dashboard with the real-time telemetry and historical stats.
 ![Step4](/images/Step4.png)